jacob-ebey/turbo-stream/README.md

 ## Legacy

 Shout out to Rich Harris and his https://github.com/rich-harris/devalue project.
 Devalue has heavily influenced this project and portions of the original code was directly lifted from it.
 I highly recommend checking it out if you need something more cusomizable or without streaming support.
-The new version has been re-written from the ground up and no longer resembles devalue.
+This new version has been re-written from the ground up and no longer resembles devalue.